boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 --------------------------------------------

-So far we've created a pipeline config file (pipeline_config.groovy), a default Jenkins template (Jenkinsfile), and added the two credentials we'll need to Jenkins' credentials store (github & docker-registry).
+So far we've created a pipeline config file (pipeline_config.groovy), a default pipeline template (Jenkinsfile), and added the two credentials we'll need to the Jenkins credentials store (github & docker-registry).
 The next step is to start populating Jenkins with pipelines to run.

 In the Jenkins homepage, click "New Item," enter a name for your project (such